chucklz1515/ceph-osd-file-extractor/README.md

 There was a byte in the `_parent` file tells me the file type (ie. `0x04` for folder, `0x05` for file).
 I parsed that out and fixed the error.

 ## Large Files > 4MB
 At this point, I thought I had recovered all my files.
 However, upon starting services (namely DBs), I found that there was data corruption.
-I investigated and found that files that were suppose to be be larger than 4MB, we re truncated to 4MB.
+I investigated and found that files that were suppose to be be larger than 4MB, were truncated to 4MB.
 To be honest, I should have seen this coming as ceph operates by striping data.

 ### Investigation
 I had to deep dive some more into the binary files to find out more about the structure of Bluestore file system.
 I will work with the example path for this part: